7ez/website-docs/en/aika.md

 - `!faq status`

 ### Tillerino-like commands
 Aika has some commands similar to Tillerino.
 Those commands work only if you send them to Aika through a PM.
 Remember that PP system has been implemented only on osu!standard and osu!mania.
-The bot doesn't support beatmaps recommendations at the moment, that functionality wil come later, hopefully.
+The bot doesn't support beatmaps recommendations at the moment, that functionality will come later, hopefully.

 - `/np` - Show PP for the current playing song (only if is a osu! standard song)
 - `!last` - Show info (and gained PP, if it was an osu! standard score) about the last submitted score